MateoMax-hub/ms-onePoint/README.md

 #### UploadFileToOneDrive

-**Returns**: This method is for upload file with refreshToken genereated
+**Returns**: This method is for uploading a file using a generated refreshToken.

 ```javascript
 const UploadFileToOneDrive = async (req, res) => {